Road Pricing

 Road pricing impacts and benefits depend on the price structure.
 Ubbels and Verhoef (2006) predict that road pricing in The Netherlands would reduce car trips by 6% to 15%.
 A flat kilometre fee primarily affects social trips and tends to cause total trips to decline and shifts to nonmotorized modes.
 A peak-period fee primarily affects commute trips, and tends to cause a combination of shifts in time and mode, and working at home.
 May and Milne (2000) used an urban traffic model to compare the impacts of cordon tolls, distance pricing, time pricing and congestion pricing.
 They found significant differences in the effectiveness that particular size fee would have in achieving TDM objectives.
 Table 6 shows the estimated price level required to achieve a 10% reduction in regional vehicle trips.
 They conclude that time-based pricing provides the greatest overall benefits, followed by distance-based pricing, congestion pricing and cordon pricing.

-Table 7 Impacts of Congestion Pricing, Year 2010 (Harvey and Deakin, 1997, Table B.6)
+Table 7 Impacts of Congestion Pricing, Year 2010 (Harvey and Deakin 1997, Table B.6)

 Region